 Guantánamo Bay Litigation

-Along with lead counsel Thomas A. Durkin (Durkin & Roberts), Mark Maher (Reprieve US), and Shelby Sullivan-Bennis, Professor Bernard E. Harcourt is representing a man now formerly imprisoned at Guantánamo Bay, Abdul Latif Nasser.
+Along with lead counsel Thomas A. Durkin (Durkin & Roberts), Mark Maher (Reprieve US), and Shelby Sullivan-Bennis, Professor Bernard E. Harcourt represented a man now formerly imprisoned at Guantánamo Bay, Abdul Latif Nasser.

 NEWS UPDATE